flowsa/flow-re-captcha-craft4/README.md

         cd /path/to/project

+2. Add the following code to `composer.json`

+        "repositories": {
+                "google-map-embed": {
+                    "type": "path",
+                    "url": "./plugins/google-map-embed"
+                },
+        }

-2. Then tell Composer to load the plugin:
+3. Then tell Composer to load the plugin:

         composer require /flow-re-captcha

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for FlowReCaptcha.
+4. In the Control Panel, go to Settings → Plugins and click the “Install” button for FlowReCaptcha.

 ## FlowReCaptcha Overview